 “Let’s Hear Surrey” was formed two years ago by the Surrey Coalition of Disabled People, focused on promoting awareness of hearing loops.

-You may have seen those blue and white ear signs with a letter ‘T’s stuck on the fronts of shop windows or next to check-outs in supermarkets or bank counters.
-That means these businesses have a hearing loop which works for anyone with a hearing aid, which has been fitted with a telecoil.
+You may have seen blue and white signs with an ear and a letter ‘T’ on the front of shop windows or next to check-outs in supermarkets or bank counters.
+The sign means these businesses have a hearing loop which will work with hearing aids, which have been fitted with a telecoil.

-So, if you are at a train station to order a ticket, the counter window will have a loop fitted with the person in the ticket office speaking into a microphone.
-If you have a telecoil-activated hearing aid, you will enjoy a crystal clear conversation since the hearing loop cuts out all the clutter.
+For example, when you visit a train station to order a ticket, the counter window will have a loop fitted with the person in the ticket office speaking into a microphone.
+If you have a telecoil-activated hearing aid, you will enjoy a crystal clear conversation because the hearing loop cuts out all the clutter.

 The group is looking for more volunteers to become involved.
-It’s a small commitment, but a big opportunity to change the way communities in Surrey view and hear hearing loops.
+It’s a small commitment, but a big opportunity to change the way communities in Surrey use hearing loops.

-If you live in Surrey and would like to find out more, contact Yasmin Broome at the Surrey Coalition of Disabled People or complete the online contact form.
+If you live in Surrey and would like to find out more, contact email@example.com at the Surrey Coalition of Disabled People or complete the online contact form.
 Alternatively our text-only phone number is 077809 33053.